Chula Vista Chapter 7 Lawyer

 Drowning in bills you know that you cannot pay can be terrifying, especially as you start to receive calls from impatient creditors.
 A divorce, devastating accident, unexpected illness, or loss of income can all contribute to a situation where you cannot keep up on payments.
 Before long, late fees, penalties, and interest together can compound your debt and make the problem seem insurmountable.
 While it is understandable to feel stressed, you may be able to retake control of your finances through filing for Chapter 7 bankruptcy.

-Our Chula Vista Chapter 7 bankruptcy lawyers at The Sexton Law Firm are ready to help you defeat debt through filing for bankruptcy.
-We have thorough knowledge of Chapter 7 bankruptcy laws and can guide you through each step of the process.
-Our team can determine your eligibility, safeguard exempt assets from liquidation, and help you understand what debts you may be able to discharge.
+Our Chula Vista Chapter 7 bankruptcy attorneys at The Sexton Law Firm are ready to help you defeat debt through filing for bankruptcy.
+Our attorneys have thorough knowledge of Chapter 7 bankruptcy laws and can guide you through each step of the process.
+Our legal team can determine your eligibility, safeguard exempt assets from liquidation, and help you understand what debts you may be able to discharge.
 Our goal is to help you escape overwhelming debt and work toward a more financially sustainable future.

 How Does Chapter 7 Bankruptcy Work?

 Chapter 7 bankruptcy is known as liquidation bankruptcy, which means that your nonexempt assets are sold off by the bankruptcy trustee to pay back your creditors.
 The process can take between four to six months.
 If you do not have any assets to sell, your bankruptcy case can be closed usually four months after filing your petition.
 If creditors want to contest your discharge, this can prolong your chapter 7 case.

 When liquidation has concluded, the bankruptcy court in Chula Vista, will generally allow you to discharge any remaining unsecured debts, which are debts that have no collateral.
 Once your qualifying debts are discharged, the case is complete and you will have no further debt obligations except for any debts that are not dischargeable.